acend/website-hugo/site/content/en/trainings/openshift4ops.md

   img1 : "images/trainings/ACEND_Adventure_Fels@2x.jpg"
   img2 : "images/trainings/ACEND_Gabriel@2x.jpg"
   img3 : "images/trainings/ACEND_CodeD@2x.jpg"

+main_text: "
-main_text: "With OpenShift 4, Red Hat promises a Kubernetes solution that boasts "automated operations" and other benefits for operations and development.
+With OpenShift 4, Red Hat promises a Kubernetes solution that boasts "automated operations" and other benefits for operations and development.
 This two-day training in German or English provides a practical and clearly understandable overview of the challenges in Day 2 operations.
 Our trainers come from the field and are experienced OpenShift Engineers.
 Delivery takes place online or on-site."

 accordion:
     enable : true